-Fire Fighting Fight fire from a safe distance, with adequate cover.
+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+May be violently or explosively reactive.
+Wear full body protective clothing with breathing apparatus.
+Prevent, by any means available, spillage from entering drains or water courses.
+Fight fire from a safe distance, with adequate cover.
 Extinguishers should be used only by trained personnel.
 Use water delivered as a fine spray to control fire and cool adjacent area.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 If fire gets out of control withdraw personnel and warn against entry.
 Equipment should be thoroughly decontaminated after use.
 Solid which exhibits difficult combustion or is difficult to ignite.
-Avoid generating dust, particularly clouds of dust in a confined or unventilated space as dusts may form an explosive mixture with air, and any source of ignition, i.e. flame or spark, will cause fire or explosion.
+Fire/Explosion Hazard Avoid generating dust, particularly clouds of dust in a confined or unventilated space as dusts may form an explosive mixture with air, and any source of ignition, i.e. flame or spark, will cause fire or explosion.
 Dust clouds generated by the fine grinding of the solid are a particular hazard; accumulations of fine dust (420 micron or less) may burn rapidly and fiercely if ignited; once initiated larger particles up to 1400 microns diameter will contribute to the propagation of an explosion.
 A dust explosion may release large quantities of gaseous products; this in turn creates a subsequent pressure rise of explosive force capable of damaging plant and buildings and injuring people.
 Usually the initial or primary explosion takes place in a confined space such as plant or machinery, and can be of sufficient force to damage or rupture the plant.
-If the shock wave from the primary explosion enters the surrounding area, it will disturb any settled dust layers, forming a Fire/Explosion Hazard second dust cloud, and often initiate a much larger secondary explosion.
+If the shock wave from the primary explosion enters the surrounding area, it will disturb any settled dust layers, forming a second dust cloud, and often initiate a much larger secondary explosion.
 All large scale explosions have resulted from chain reactions of this type.
 Dry dust can also be charged electrostatically by turbulence, pneumatic transport, pouring, in exhaust ducts and during transport.
 Build-up of electrostatic charge may be prevented by bonding and grounding.
 Powder handling equipment such as dust collectors, dryers and mills may require additional protection measures such as explosion venting.
 All movable parts coming in contact with this material should have a speed of less than 1-metre/sec.
-Combustion products include: carbon monoxide (CO) carbon dioxide (CO2) hydrogen chloride phosgene nitrogen oxides (NOX) other pyrolysis products typical of burning organic material.
+Combustion products include: carbon dioxide (CO2) hydrogen chloride phosgene nitrogen oxides (NOX) other pyrolysis products typical of burning organic material.
 HAZCHEM 1W